carnival77/carnival77/README.md

 ### Hi there 👋
 🔭 I’m currently working on KT ds as FullStack Engineer of "https://bigsight.kt.com/"

-😄 Let me introduce myself with my portfolio, https://woozy-passbook-7ae.notion.site/Evan-e80121ba5b3544d090a68339ac134162
+😄 Let me introduce myself with my portfolio, [포트폴리오](https://woozy-passbook-7ae.notion.site/Evan-e80121ba5b3544d090a68339ac134162)

-🌱 I’m currently learning SpringBoot and MSA
+🌱 I’m currently learning Spring and Vue JS

 <!--
 **carnival77/carnival77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.